List of Coronation Street characters introduced in 2000: Emma Taylor

 Emma Taylor (formerly Watts) is played by Angela Lonsdale, and first appears on 10 April 2000.
 At the beginning she is credited as Sgt Emma Taylor.
 She is a police officer who helps solve the case when corrupt DC Simon Cavanagh is stalking Colette Graham and Curly Watts (Kevin Kennedy).

-On 12 October 2000, the police, including Emma, surround the Fresco's supermarket as a siege develops inside.
+On 12 October 2000, the police, including Emma, surround the Freshco's supermarket as a siege develops inside.
 When they eventually burst in, Emma shoots the main gunman, Dean Sykes (Ciarán Griffiths)—who dies in an ambulance on the way to hospital.
 Due to her licence to kill, a trial is not undertaken.
 Dean had in fact fired a shot and Emma had responded.

 Curly takes her out for a night on the beach and later asks her out to dinner.
-Curly proposes to Emma on a bateau mouche in Paris and they marry on Christmas Eve, 2000.
+Curly proposes to Emma on a bateau mouche in Paris and they marry on 24 December (Christmas Eve) 2000.
 Their honeymoon to New York is delayed because Curly's daughter, Alice, cannot return to his ex-wife Raquel (Sarah Lancashire) when planned.
-Emma becomes pregnant shortly after their marriage and gives birth to their son Ben on Boxing Day 2001.
+Emma becomes pregnant shortly after their marriage and gives birth to their son Ben on 26 December (Boxing Day) 2001.

-Emma later gets involved in a feud between one of her colleagues, Mick Hopwood (Ian Gain) and Les Battersby (Bruce Jones).
-Mick had been dating Les' wife Janice (Vicky Entwistle).
+Emma later gets involved in a feud between one of her colleagues, Mick Hopwood (Ian Gain), and Les Battersby (Bruce Jones).
+Mick had been dating Les's wife Janice (Vicky Entwistle).
 Les is very jealous and they spend a lot of time winding each other up.
 Things escalate one night when Mick and Emma stop Les in his taxi on a minor traffic offence and after Les insults Mick, Mick beats him quite savagely but Emma promises to back Mick up even though Les did not really deserve the attack.
 When Curly finds out, this causes a lot of tension and the couple split up temporarily.
 Emma feels very guilty and plans to confess the truth to her superiors but at the last minute decides to back Mick up.
-She commits perjury at Les' trial for assaulting Mick and Les was wrongfully imprisoned for three months.
+She commits perjury at Les's trial for assaulting Mick and Les was wrongfully imprisoned for three months.

-Near the end of Les' wrongful incarceration, Emma is put forward for promotion to Inspector in Newcastle.
+Near the end of Les's wrongful incarceration, Emma is put forward for promotion to Inspector in Newcastle.
 This would involve moving house and Curly is afraid he'd never see Ben.
 He swallows his principles and, in order to reconcile and be able to live in peace, they put Number 7 on the market and move to Newcastle upon Tyne.

-In the 2010 spin-off DVD special Coronation Street - A Knight's Tale, Curly reveals that his marriage to Emma has ended since their departure from Weatherfield.
+In the 2010 spin-off DVD special Coronation Street – A Knight's Tale, Curly reveals that his marriage to Emma has ended since their departure from Weatherfield.